 Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

-How a Gastric Ballon Works
+How the Ballon Works

-A gastric balloon serves to help reduce a person’s weight.
+A weight-loss or gastric balloon serves to help reduce a person’s weight.
 It is placed inside the stomach in a non-surgical procedure, meaning without the need for invasive surgery, and is left there for a period of time ranging from 4-6 months.
 During this time the balloon takes up space in the patient’s stomach and thus suppresses their feeling of hunger.
 This helps the patient reduce portion sizes and meal frequency which in turn leads to weight loss.